 Through live demonstrators we plan to validate both technological and business case innovations.
 The objective is to integrate the enabling technologies within the venue infrastructure and test integrated solutions on performance, scalability, quality and latency.
 Depending on the end-user application (professional coach, in-venue fan, outside-venue fan), different trade-offs between these KPIs may be sought, e.g. low-latency (<1s), non-scalable for profession coaches vs. higher-latency, highly scalable (>100.00 viewers) for fans.
 The development of streaming solutions will focus on bandwidth (ranging from 10-100 Mbps) and latency (1-10s), whereas media orchestration will target quality and performance.
 For TNO and KPN, contributed platforms and technologies focus reducing latency and bandwidth requirements (1s and ~10 Mbps), and to allow for distributed and automated deployment.
 With regards to media orchestration, focus lies on near-real-time processing (<5s) on low-power devices such as mobile phones.

 For Bosch, higher resolution cameras (8K) and stronger magnification lenses for further detail are expected.
 One of the key KPIs for the proposed live event service is the quality of content from sensors to screens.
+ETRI’s goal for this aspect is to capture at least 8Kx2K at 60 frames per second for 360 omnidirectional view.
+For GameOn, real-time video stitching resolution on end-user application needs to be improved from HD to 4K resolution.
+For TNO and KPN, a

+bandwidth reduction for streaming UHD content to screens with lower resolution needs to be achieved from 20 Mbits for 4K video, to 10 Mbits for sending a region-of-interest from a 4K video to a HD screen.

 MOS2S will allow Kiswe to run an event where a relevant sample of camera holders will be motivated to contribute and live stream.
 Kiswe will evaluate the quality of the incoming streams in realtime and advise as to which issues are responsible in driving the stream below the quality threshold.
 Kiswe will then provide live feedback and coaching via the streaming recorder app software to improve the below threshold video streams.
 Kiswe’s goal with regards to obtaining a larger set of quality streams for this event will be to bring on average at least 25% of the below-threshold streams above the threshold in the course of the event.
 This goal is largely impacted by the complexity of the chosen event and environment, and the availability of people with proper smartphone/camera’s and sufficient bandwidth willing to cooperate.
 It is hard to estimate what the exact impact of the project will be on Kiswe’s Trekker Live in numbers, but it is certain that a successful completion of this project will lead to more people being able to participate and contribute to streaming live events.
 The availability of more quality video streams for mass and lower level events will allow Kiswe to further enhance its unique interactive and personal user experience and support the growth in overall live content consumption.